gdevan/Codebasic-resume-challenge/README.md

 ## Tools
 - SQL: Craft sql-queries to get table reports and answer business questions.

-## Key Insights and Recommendations
+## Key Insights

 ### **1. Trip Volume & Distribution 📊**
 - 🔹 **Cities Insights**: Jaipur, Lucknow, and Surat lead in trip volume, while Mysore, Coimbatore, and Visakhapatnam lag.
 - 🔹 **Months Insights**: All cities show higher trip demand in February and March, with low demand in June.
-- 💡 **Recommendation**: Boost marketing efforts in low-performing cities and off-peak months with targeted campaigns and discounts.

 ---

 ### **2. Passenger Satisfaction & Ratings ⭐**
 - 🔹 **Insight**: Mysore and Kochi have the highest passenger and driver ratings, while Surat, Lucknow, and Vadodara show lower satisfaction levels.
 New passengers give higher ratings compared to repeat passengers.
-- 💡 **Recommendation**: Improve service quality in low-rated cities through driver training, vehicle upkeep, and personalized customer interactions.

 ---

 ### **3. Repeat Passenger Rate (RPR) 🔄**
 - 🔹 **Cities Insights**: Surat (43%) and Lucknow (37%) excel in RPR, while Jaipur (17%) and Mysore (11%) struggle.
 - 🔹 **Months Insights**: RPR peaks in May-June due to seasonal demand and declines in January.
-- 💡 **Recommendation**: Launch loyalty programs and referral bonuses in low RPR cities to encourage retention.

 ---

 ### **4. Pricing & Distance Optimization 💸**
 - 🔹 **Insight**: Jaipur has the highest fare per trip (₹484) due to longer trip distances and high fare per km, while Surat offers the lowest (₹117).
-- 💡 **Recommendation**: Reassess fare strategies to balance affordability and profitability, especially in tourism-focused cities to increase RPR.

 ---